While she was busy teaching, Sonia Sutcliffe's husband Peter Sutcliffe was terrorizing British women as the Yorkshire Ripper between 1975 and 1980.

 Sutcliffe almost always hit his victims with a hammer from behind before stabbing them to death.
 In 1975, Sutcliffe stabbed his first-known murder victim, Wilma McCann, 15 times in the neck and stomach.
 Her four children were sleeping soundly in the house merely 150 yards away.

 In January 1976, he stabbed his second murder victim, Emily Jackson, nearly 50 times.
-He dragged her into a parking lot and killed with a screwdriver.
+He dragged her into a parking lot and killed her with a screwdriver.
 Sutcliffe then stomped on her so violently that he left a boot print on her body.

 Sutcliffe’s violent and sexual attacks continued well into 1977 when the Yorkshire police finally began to suspect that they had a serial killer on their hands.